aled1027/dotfiles/vim_runtime/readme.md

         - out of the box with haskellmode-vim

 ## Usage
+    - control f for file search
+    - control g for tag search
     - <leader> cl: comment single line or multiple lines
     - <leader c <leader>: uncomment line or multiple lines
     - executing commands inside of vim